-Please enjoy the following excerpt of Hope, Hearts & Forever, Stories from Swan Harbor, Book 8.
-Copyright 2021.
-Sophie Bartow
+Please enjoy the following excerpt of Hope, Hearts & Forever, Book 6 of the Hope & Hearts from Swan Harbor.
+Copyright 2021 by Sophie Bartow

 *Excerpt from Chapter 2*